bkulkUT/Assignment-4/README.md

                There are 3 types of exceptions: Too few/too many input (if there are not just 2 words on 1 line) InvalidInput (if word doesn't exist in dictionary) NoSuchLadder (if there is no ladder between words)

+    JUnit tests: There are 3 test cases to test for 3 different main outputs: returning a ladder, throwing no ladder exception, throwing word doesn't exist exception.
+    			 To run these tests, please right click on the Test_CorrectOutput.java, go to Run as, and click JUnit Test.